tnangrani/Investigating-The-Movie-DB/README.md

 My analysis was prepared in the uploaded Jupyter Notebook.
 I have also uploaded HTML and PDF versions.
 The source data file has also been uploaded.

+## Files
+- "tmdb-movies.csv" is the raw data file sourced from TMDb
+- "Investigate_a_Dataset.ipynb" is the submitted Jupyter Notebook file containing the Python code
+- "Investigate_a_Dataset.html" is the HTML version of the Jupyter Notebook
+- "TMDB_Analysis.pdf" is the PDF version of the Jupyter Notebook

 ## Author
 Tuhin Nangrani